quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Version field of its Version Information.
 That remains true even if other versions were used in the Version field of long headers at any point in the lifetime of the connection.
-In particular, since the client is made aware of the Negotiated Version by the QUIC long header version during compatible version negotiation (see {{compat-vn}}), clients MUST validate that the server's
+In particular, since the client can be made aware of the Negotiated Version by the QUIC long header version during compatible version negotiation (see {{compat-vn}}), clients MUST validate that the server's
 Chosen Version is equal to the Negotiated Version; if they do not match, the